 With an enduring retro appeal, jigsaw puzzles’ slow, deliberate pace can be quite refreshing.
 Moreover, they’re also great for passing time indoors.
 So, how do you find the best ones for your family?
 Check this guide out first to get an idea of where to start, then continue to browse some of the most entertaining options at your leisure.

-- BEST OVERALL: White Mountain Television History Puzzle
+- TOP PICK: White Mountain Puzzles Television History

-- BEST 300-PIECE JIGSAW: Colorcraft 300 Piece Puzzle – Mountain Lake Boats
+- BEST FOR ADULTS: Colorcraft 300 Piece Puzzle for Adults

 What to Consider When Choosing the Best Puzzles